Commercial

 How to separate thermal, radar, and LPR properly

 Thermal is mainly about heat-based detection and privacy-aware perimeter awareness.
 Radar is mainly about movement detection across an area or boundary.
-Radar-video fusion is about combining two detection styles so the site gets more confidence in harder outdoor conditions.
+Radar-video fusion combines those ideas into a tighter detection-and-visual workflow.
 LPR is about vehicle and plate workflow, not broad scene awareness.
-A lot of poor specialist designs happen because buyers collapse these into one premium-camera conversation when they are really different tools.
+Many poor specialist designs happen because buyers collapse these into one premium-camera conversation when they are really different tools.

 Where each specialist AXIS branch usually fits